 - Best international medal: Gold Medal in the 48 kg Category Commonwealth Games, 2018

 - First international medal: Silver medal at the Glasgow Commonwealth Games, 2014

 - State award: Felicitation and INR 2 million cash prize by Manipur Chief Minister Biren Singh

-- Was considered a successor to First Indian woman weight-lifter to win a Gold medal at world weightlifting championship ‘Karnam Malleswari’
+- Was considered a successor to the First Indian woman weightlifter to win a Gold medal at the world weightlifting championship ‘Karnam Malleswari’

 What does Saikhom Mirabai Chanu lift?

 Saikhom Mirabai Chanu stands 4.11” tall.
 She has lifted more than four times her body weight in various competitions.
 She began her sports journey from a young age of 9 years.
 But do you know some surprising facts about Mirabai Chanu?